 - United Spinal Association - A membership organization serving individuals with spinal cord injuries or disease.
 Formerly known as the Eastern Paralyzed Veterans Association, the organization expanded its mission to serve people with spinal cord injuries or disease regardless of their age, gender, or veteran status.

 - World Institute on Disability - WID is an international public policy center dedicated to carrying out research on disability issues and overcoming obstacles to independent living.

 Please contact us if you wish your organization, group, or charity, added to our listings.

-Disabled World is an independent disability community established in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
-See our homepage for informative news, reviews, sports, stories and how-tos.
-You can also connect with us on Twitter and Facebook or learn more on our about us page.
+Disabled World is an independent disability community founded in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
+See our homepage for informative reviews, exclusive stories and how-tos.
+You can connect with us on social media such as X.com and our Facebook page.

 Permalink: <a href="https://www.disabled-world.com/disability/foundations/us-organizations.php">List of Disability Organizations: Government and Private</a>

 Cite This Page (APA): Disabled World.
 (2011, April 19).
 List of Disability Organizations: Government and Private.
 Disabled World.
 Retrieved February 27, 2024 from www.disabled-world.com/disability/foundations/us-organizations.php